ianmackenzie/elm-script/README.md

 write files, accept command-line arguments, and perform any other tasks that are possible in Elm such as making HTTP requests.

-This package is currently experimental - expect breaking changes
+This package is currently experimental - expect breaking changes.

 # Getting started

+`kintail/script` has not yet been published, so right now if you want to play around with it you'll have to check out this repository.
+You can then either just experiment with the files in the `examples` directory, or add the `src` directory of this package to the `source-directories` field in your package's `elm-package.json`.

-Create a new Elm package and add `kintail/script` as a dependency.
-Add a `Main.elm` file that looks like this:
+To create a new script, create a `Main.elm` file that looks like this:

 ```elm
 port module Main exposing (..)